On Strict Higher C*-categories: Introduction

-In very general terms, with the terminology that we introduced in~\cite[section~4.2]{BCL1}, the efforts presented here can be seen as the first attempt for the development of a full \textit{vertical categorification} of functional analysis and operator algebra, in the same way as the transition from C*-algebras to \hbox{C*-categories} can be described as a \textit{horizontal categorification} of functional analysis.
+In very general terms, the efforts presented here can be seen as a first attempt for the development of a full \textit{vertical categorification} of functional analysis and operator algebra, in the same way as the transition from C*-algebras to \hbox{C*-categories} can be a \textit{horizontal categorification} of functional analysis.

 We stress, as a disclaimer, that the main inspiration for our proposed set of C*-categorical axioms stems from the attempt to vertically categorify Gel'fand-Na\u\i mark dualities; in particular it is not our intention here to define ``higher C*-categorical settings'' for a discussion of Tannaka-Krein dualities.